niallct/pink-lobster/mc-wishlist.md

 -   ten bowlers used
 -   bowlers with same analysis in a match
 -   add to outstanding analysis: O = M, B.bowling %>% filter( is_us == TRUE, R < 10, W >=5)
+- fix the longest run stuff to show all tied records rather than the nth
+- consecutively losing the toss (but data are poor)

 -   Batting first win %age per ground, weather
 -   first inns total analysis by ground